top of page

 Format

-During the cross-examination there is an 'Examiner" (asking questions) and a "Witness" (answering qustions).
+During the cross-examination there is an 'Examiner" (asking questions) and a "Witness" (answering questions).

 Rules